• Share this on:

 • input materials.

 1. Demonstrating they have high social and environmental performance.
-The company must achieve a so-called ‘B Impact Assessment score’ of 80 or above and pass a risk review.
+The company must achieve what is known as a ‘B Impact Assessment score’ of 80 or above and pass a risk review.

 2. Making a legal commitment by changing the corporate governance structure to be accountable to all stakeholders and not just shareholders.